cnc-community/api/obs-scripts/fetch-leaderboard-rank/README.md

 - Show just your rank, or everything including: points, losses, wins.

 ## Prerequisites
 - Python version 3.6.8 installed and configured in OBS settings.
-Read how to check you have Python installed below.
+- Read how to check you have Python installed and configured for [#configuring-python](OBS here).

 ## 🚀 Quick start

-- Download `leaderboard-rank.py` to your PC.
+1. Download `leaderboard-rank.py` to your PC.
-- Open OBS, go to Tools > Scripts.
+2. Open OBS, go to Tools > Scripts.
-- Click + and point to `leaderboard-rank.py`
+3. Click the (+) and point to `leaderboard-rank.py` where you have it saved on your PC.
+Upon saving, properties should appear.
-- You should then see the properties below.
-- Enter your URL to your API profile.
+4. Enter your URL to your API profile.
+To find your URL for your profile, [#finding-your-api-url](read here).
-- Select your OBS text sources from the dropdowns.
-If they don't appear, click the refresh ICON bottom left, not refresh button.
+5. Create an OBS text source and then select them from the dropdowns.
+If they don't appear, click the refresh icon bottom left, note: not the "Refresh" button.
-- Click the "Refresh" button to fetch the latest data for your text sources.
-Note this will likely be cached for 15 minutes.
+6. Once configured, click the "Refresh" button to fetch the latest data for your text sources.
+Note this endpoint is cached for 15 minutes.

 ![image](https://user-images.githubusercontent.com/6104940/90894626-d37e9f80-e3b8-11ea-88ec-4af55fc919db.png)